goastian/astian-account/README.md

 > Go to **Admin → Settings → Security**, and select your preferred CAPTCHA provider (hCaptcha or Turnstile).

 Once configured, the system will automatically load and render the selected provider in the frontend forms.

+---

+## License

+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](./LICENSE) file for details.

+---

+## Contact

+-   Want to collaborate, contribute, or ask questions?
+-   For direct contact, visit [Telegram](https://t.me/elyerr).